drummonds/bytestoneblog/content/posts/Tartan/index.md

 ## Scottish tartans

 There are a couple of examples from the Roman Era.
-The [BBC reported][] on a statue in Morrocco, North Africa of Emperor Caracalla (198 to 217) with a small Caledonian warrior.
+The [BBC reported][] on a statue in Morocco, North Africa of Emperor Caracalla (198 to 217) with a small Caledonian warrior.
 The picture below shows a fragment of the legging of the warrier with a black and white check pattern.

 ![First depiction of Scottish Tartan](CheckedLeggings.png "Checked Leggings")